Share this page:

 Feral deer aerial culling

-An aerial cull for feral deer is currently underway in this area as part of the South Australian Feral Deer Eradication Program.
+An aerial cull for feral deer is under way as part of the South Australian Feral Deer Eradication Program.

 During the operation, you may hear nearby low flying aircraft and gunfire.
 There is no risk to people or livestock.